-Members of the Council have direct control over the council's financial and operating policies.
-The total of members' allowances paid in 2015/2016 is shown in Note 27.
-During 2015/2016 the following material transactions took place with organisations in which Members have an interest.
+Members of the Council have direct control over the Council's financial and operating policies.
+The total of members' allowances paid in 2016/2017 is shown in Note 29.
+A number of Members are also County Council Members and will also be involved in decision making at that level.
+During 2016/2017 the following material transactions took place with organisations in which Members have an interest.